Breaking down the basics: Building credit in college

 Credit becomes more important as you think about life in and after college — from getting a job to renting an apartment or buying a car.
 Employers and landlords may check your credit to ensure that you have a history of managing your finances responsibly.
 Down the line, if you want to purchase a home, mortgage lenders will look at your credit history, too.
 Try talking with a banker about how to open your first credit account and about which types of credit might be right for you.

 If you get your first credit card as a college student, you’ll have more time to build a credit history before graduation.
 Start off with something small, such as using your credit card to buy groceries every week or to fill up your car with gas.
 Credit cards for young borrowers typically start off with smaller limits and have additional features to help you manage your credit responsibly.

 Opening an account and using credit is a great start, but building healthy credit is just as important.
 A strong credit score is key to purchasing things you may want in the future, like a car for your commute.
 Here are a few credit card tips that can help you build strong credit:

 These are just a few of the tips you should keep in mind as you work to build strong credit.
-Wells Fargo’s Path to Credit is a credit education resource with additional tips, information, and interactive quizzes to help you learn more about how to establish healthy credit and how it can help you achieve your future financial goals.
+Wells Fargo’s Smarter Credit Center is a credit education resource with additional tips, information, and interactive quizzes to help you learn more about how to establish healthy credit and how it can help you achieve your future financial goals.